SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/support_permission.png" alt="Support permission">

 A tenant managed object can be found by type "c8y_Tenant" or name equal to tenant id.

+In addition, tenant managed objects can be put into a group (like other device objects in device management UI) that can be used to provide access for support user to multiple tenants at a time.
+To achieve that, the group should be passed in device-specific-permissions instead of tenant managed object.

 ### Restricting tenant deletion